Teenager ‘stamped on’ during assault at Banbury leisure centre weekend event

 The teenager was assaulted while attending an event at the leisure centre around 6.30pm on Saturday April 30.

-Thames Valley Police said: “The victim, a man in his early teens, was punched in the face and had his head stamped on by the offender.”
+Thames Valley Police said: “The victim, a (boy) in his early teens, was punched in the face and had his head stamped on by the offender.”

 The victim was taken to hospital where he was treated for minor injuries.